-Who doesn’t enjoy pasta?
+Who doesn’t enjoy homemade pasta?

-If you’re used to store-bought pasta, you might be ready to take things to the next level of deliciousness by making your own fresh pasta right at home.
+If you’re used to store-bought pasta, you might be ready to take things to the next level of deliciousness by making your own fresh homemade pasta right at home.
 Making homemade pasta by hand can be a bit tedious, though.
 Lucky for us, you don’t have to do it the old fashioned way.

-The best pasta makers can help you make fresh pasta quickly and easily.
+The best pasta makers can help you make fresh homemade pasta quickly and easily.
 But before you hand over your money for a shiny new machine, there are a few things to keep in mind to ensure you get the best pasta maker machine for your “dough” (pun intended).

 Automatic pasta makers do most of the work for you.
 They are more expensive than manual pasta machines, but they are faster and easier to use.
 They also allow you to make more pasta styles, including round pastas like macaroni and ziti.